 “Ancient DNA will necessitate wide-scale revisions of everyone’s personal ancestries and gradually rewrite the history books in surprising ways,” said Donald N. Yates, Ph.D., principal investigator at DNA Consultants.
 “Our company and staff are honored to be able to work with such a pioneer as Dr. Elhaik.”

-Dr. Yates added that new genomic dating technology from Dr. Elhaik’s laboratory was opening “window after window” in the structure, movement and admixture of ancient cultures.
+Dr. Yates added that new genomic information from Dr. Elhaik’s laboratory was opening “window after window” in the structure, movement and admixture of ancient cultures.
 “It’s a complete ‘re-set’ for population genetics.”

 Although much of the stirring epic of human mixtures and migrations is still unfolding, the big teaching of ancient DNA studies is that human history and culture are very different and much more complex than the ethnic models and percentages proposed by autosomal ancestry and current geopolitical origins testing.